aws-amplify/amplify-swift/CONTRIBUTING.md

 ### Step 6: Pull Request

 - Push your changes to your GitHub fork
-- Submit a Pull Requests on the amplify-ios repo to the `main` branch and add the Amplify Native team using @aws-amplify/amplify-native so we can approve/provide feedback.
+- Submit a Pull Requests on the amplify-swift repo to the `main` branch and add the Amplify Native team using @aws-amplify/amplify-native so we can approve/provide feedback.
 - The title of your PR must be descriptive to the specific change.
 Remember to follow the [Conventional Commits](https://www.conventionalcommits.org) specification.
 - No period at the end of the title.
 - Pull Request message should indicate which issues are fixed: `fixes #<issue>` or `closes #<issue>`.